dmohazab/Robot-C-Major/README.md

 # Robot-C-Major
-Guitar automation using Robot-C in accordance with the EV3, Tetrix Prime, and NXT systems RobotC
+Guitar automation using C++ and Robot-C in accordance with the EV3, Tetrix Prime, and NXT systems